leifdenby/uclales-utils/README.md

 ### Extracting 3D fields from UCLALES output

-Because UCLALES creates an netCDF for each individual core (when running multi-core simulations using MPI) these files must be aggregated together to extract the full 3D field for a variable. `uclales-utils` has functionality implemented to extract the 3D field of a specific field at a specific timestep.
+Because UCLALES creates a netCDF for each individual core (when running multi-core simulations using MPI) these files must be aggregated together to extract the full 3D field for a variable. `uclales-utils` has functionality implemented to extract the 3D field of a specific field at a specific timestep.
 To make the extraction faster, and to break the extraction down into individual steps that can be checked, this is implemented using the [luigi](https://github.com/spotify/luigi) pipeline package.
-Executing the pipeline may either done using a single worker, or if your computer has multiple CPUs it may speed up the extraction to use multiple.
+Executing the pipeline may either be done using a single worker, or if your computer has multiple CPUs you may speed up the extraction process by using multiple workers.

 For serial executing of the extraction run